asreview/asreview/README.md

 The ASReview team developed a plugin for researchers and doctors to facilitate the reading of literature on the Coronavirus.
 The [plugin](https://github.com/asreview/asreview-covid19) makes the [CORD-19](https://pages.semanticscholar.org/coronavirus-research) dataset available in the ASReview software.
 We also constructed a second database with studies published after December 1st 2019 to search for relevant papers published during the Covid-19 crisis.

-The plugin requires the pre-release ASReview software (`pip install --upgrade --pre asreview`).
 Install the plugin with the command below.

 ```
 pip install asreview-covid19